 The MCU is a MicroChip PIC32MZ, the FPGA is an Altera MAX10.
 There is be a stable 24MHz clock onboard.
 The ADC is 16-bit (15-bit plus sign) and the DAC is 14-bit, both at up to 2.5MSPS.
 ADC input is differential bipolar.
 Several TTL inputs allow for functions such as outputs enabling, freezing outputs, etc, while a couple of TTL outputs allow for future dedicated flags.

-The HDL (Verilog) runs a standard PID with parameters set by the MCU
+The HDL (Verilog) runs a standard PID with parameters set by

 and features such as several definable non-linear sections in its